-I’ve used ClassDojo now for 3 years now (in grades 4, 5, and 6) and still love it.
-I can reward students for the positive things they’re doing, as well as track things they need work on.
+I’ve used ClassDojo now for 3 years (in grades 4, 5, and 6) and still love it.
+I can reward students for the positive things they’re doing and track things they need work on.
 Over the summer, ClassDojo added the option to be able to have negatives be neutral.
-I went that route this year, not wanting to “punish” kids who make mistakes, but track it for interventions and to keep parents informed.
+This year, I went that route, not wanting to “punish” kids who make mistakes but track them for interventions and keep parents informed.

 4. Positive Notes

 Students, no matter what their age, appreciate some encouragement from their teacher.
 I’ve caught students pulling out a past note from their desk to re-read when they’re having a rough day.
 Totally worth the time to do this!

 I made these notes to use in the classroom.
 I print them on colored paper (such as Astrobrights) and have them on hand to write out for students when I see something worth celebrating.
 I will stick the note into a student’s desk along with a piece of candy, raffle ticket, or school buck for them to find later.
 I also take a picture of the note and send it to the student’s parents on ClassDojo’s messenger, along with a note thanking them for sharing their child with me.

 Writing positive notes to students is so powerful.
 Even writing a quick note on a Post-It will do!
 Even my most challenging students treasure a positive note from me.
 It’s a nice reminder that they are capable of great things.